Jacks0nJ/PyFPT/docs/source/getting_started.rst

 Here is a series of user guides designed to get you started using PyFPT!

-They are also avaiable to download as interatcive in the 'User Guide' folder of the `Gitbub page`_.
+They are also available to download as interatcive Jupyter Notebooks in the 'User Guide' folder of the `Gitbub page`_.

 .. _Gitbub page: https://github.com/Jacks0nJ/PyFPT
 .. toctree::